|cat||cat "path"||Print the content of a file in Alluxio to the console.|

 The location command returns the addresses of all the Alluxio workers which contain blocks belonging to the given file.

-location can be used to debug data locality when running jobs using a compute framework.
+location can be used to debug data locality when running jobs by using a compute framework.

 $ ./bin/alluxio fs location /data/2015/logs-1.txt